Knot contact homology as a planar limit of Chern-Simons theory

 Knot contact homology is a powerful knot invariant arising from symplectic geometry.
 Roughly speaking, it counts holomorphic disks in the cotangent bundle $T^*\R^3$ with boundary on the unit conormal bundle of the knot.
 For computational purposes, we use the combinatorial formulation of Ng \cite{ngTopologicalIntroduction2014}, which associates to a braid presentation of a knot a differential graded algebra (dga) whose homology is the knot contact homology.

-The variable $U$ used there is often denoted $Q$ in more recent literature, but we will use $U$ to more clearly match the notations of \cite{ngTopologicalIntroduction2014}.
+The variable $U$ used there is often denoted $Q$ in more recent literature, but we will use $U$ to more closely match the notation of \cite{ngTopologicalIntroduction2014}.
 This defines a dga $\mathcal{A}(K)$ over $\C[\ngmu^{\pm 1},\nglambda^{\pm 1},U^{\pm 1}]$.
 The invariant of interest to us is the largest commutative quotient algebra of the degree 0 part of $\mathcal{A}(K)$.
-To spare ourselves unpleasantness with notation later, we will build in the change of variables that we will need later: \begin{definition} Let $\ngab K$\notation{$\ngab K$}{The largest commutative quotient algebra of the degree 0 part of knot contact homology dga $\mathcal{A}(K)$.} be the largest commutative quotient algebra of the degree 0 part of $\mathcal{A}(K)$ with scalars extended from $\C[\ngmu^{\pm 1},\nglambda^{\pm 1},U^{\pm 1}]$ to $\Laur{1}=\C[\ourmu^{\pm 1},\ourlambda^{\pm 1},g^{\pm 1}]$ via the injective map \notation{$\ngmu,U,\nglambda$}{The usual variables for knot contact homology, related to ours by $\ngmu=\ourmu^{-2}, U= g^{-2}, \nglambda=-g^{-1}\ourlambda^{-1}$.} This is the coordinate ring of the {\bf full augmentation variety} of the knot $K$ in the sense of Diogo and Ekholm \cite{diogoAugmentationsAnnuli2025}; it could thus also be called the full augmentation algebra.
-The full augmentation variety maps to the usual augmentation variety by forgetting the variables $a_{ij}$, which correspond to augmentations of Reeb chords between different strands of the braid.
+To avoid cumbersome notation later, we build in the change of variables that we will need: \begin{definition} Let $\ngab K$\notation{$\ngab K$}{The largest commutative quotient algebra of the degree 0 part of knot contact homology dga $\mathcal{A}(K)$.} be the largest commutative quotient algebra of the degree 0 part of $\mathcal{A}(K)$ with scalars extended from $\C[\ngmu^{\pm 1},\nglambda^{\pm 1},U^{\pm 1}]$ to $\Laur{1}=\C[\ourmu^{\pm 1},\ourlambda^{\pm 1},g^{\pm 1}]$ via the injective map \notation{$\ngmu,U,\nglambda$}{The usual variables for knot contact homology, related to ours by $\ngmu=\ourmu^{-2}, U= g^{-2}, \nglambda=-g^{-1}\ourlambda^{-1}$.} This is the coordinate ring of the {\bf full augmentation variety} of the knot $K$ in the sense of Diogo and Ekholm \cite{diogoAugmentationsAnnuli2025}; it could thus also be called the full augmentation algebra.
+The full augmentation variety maps to the usual augmentation variety by forgetting the variables $a_{ij}$ introduced below, which correspond to augmentations of Reeb chords between different strands of the braid.
 Thus, the augmentation algebra is the subalgebra of $\ngab K$ generated by $\ourmu^{\pm 1},\ourlambda^{\pm 1},g^{\pm 1}$. \end{definition}